Skeletal muscle: Skeletal muscle cells

+for non-myogenic (mononuclear) cells are present in the interstitial space as fibro-adipogenic progenitors (FAPs) which can differentiate into fibroblasts, osteoblasts, and adipocytes.
+FAPs are distinct from MSCs by the lack of expression of PAX7.
+Nuclei present in skeletal muscle are about 50% myocyte nuclei and 50% mononuclear cell nuclei.

+Mononuclear cell types include capillary endothelial cells (45%), fibro-adipogenic progenitors (FAPs)(20%), pericytes (14%) and endothelial-like pericytes (4%).
+Another 9% of mononuclear cells are muscle stem cells, adjacent to muscle fiber cells.
+B-cells and T-cells (3%) and macrophages (2%).
+Each cell type expresses different sets of genes.
+In a biopsy of human thigh skeletal muscle, there are 13,026 to 13,108 genes with detected expression.

 Attachment to tendons

 Muscles attach to tendons in a complex interface region known as the musculotendinous junction, also known as the myotendinous junction, an area specialised for the primary transmission of force.
 At the muscle-tendon interface, force is transmitted from the sarcomeres in the muscle cells to the tendon.
 Muscles and tendons develop in close association, and after their joining at the myotendinous junction they constitute a dynamic unit for the transmission of force from muscle contraction to the skeletal system.